Klosmi/html-basics/CSS-Selectors.md

           }
       ```

-- [Adjacent combinator (selectors)](https://developer.mozilla.org/en-US/docs/Web/CSS/Adjacent_sibling_combinator) : `+ `separates two selectors and matches the second element only if it immediately follows the first element, and both are children of the same parent element.
+- [Adjacent sibling combinator (selectors)](https://developer.mozilla.org/en-US/docs/Web/CSS/Adjacent_sibling_combinator) : `+` separates two selectors and matches the second element only if it immediately follows the first element, and both are children of the same parent element.

    - not parent or children, they are adjacent, **one after the other**.
       ```